+- 10 Military Spouse Appreciation

+Day is an annual occasion

+observed on the Friday before

+Mother's Day in May to recognize

+and honor the support and

+sacrifices of military spouses in the

+- 15 Buddha Day (Vesak or Visakha Puja), a Buddhist festival that marks Gautama Buddha's birth, enlightenment, and death.
+It falls on the day of the full moon and is a gazetted holiday in India.

+- 17 International Day Against Homophobia, Transphobia, and Biphobia, a global celebration of sexual orientation and gender diversities.

+- 19 Malcolm X Day, a holiday celebrated either on May 19th, his birthday, or on the third Friday in May, to commemorate the Civil Rights leader.

-Declaration of the Báb, the day of declaration of the Báb, the forerunner of Bahá'u'lláh, the founder of the Bahá'í faith. - 26 Buddha Day (Vesak or Visakha Puja), a Buddhist festival that marks Gautama Buddha's birth, enlightenment, and death.
-It falls on the day of the full moon in and is a gazetted holiday in India.
-Alternative dates of celebration include May 5th and May 19th. - 26-27 (sundown to sundown) Shavuot, a Jewish holiday that has double significance.
-It marks the wheat harvest in Israel and commemorates the anniversary of the day when the Jews received the Torah at Mount Sinai. - 28 Pentecost, a Christian holiday which takes place on the 50th day after Easter Sunday.
-It commemorates the descent of the Holy Spirit upon the Apostles and other followers of Jesus Christ while they were in Jerusalem celebrating the Feast of Weeks, as described in the Acts of the Apostles. - 29 Ascension of Bahá'u'lláh, commemorates the ascension of Bahá'u'lláh, the founder of the Bahá'í faith. - 29 Memorial Day, a federal holiday in the United States established to honor military veterans who died in wars fought by US forces.
+- 19 Pentecost, a Christian holiday which takes place on the 50th day after Easter Sunday.
+It commemorates the descent of the Holy Spirit upon the Apostles and other followers of Jesus Christ while they were in Jerusalem celebrating the Feast of Weeks, as described in the Acts of the Apostles.

+- 21 World Day for Cultural

+Diversity for Dialogue and

+Development, a day set aside by

+the United Nations as an

+opportunity to deepen our

+understanding of the values of

+cultural diversity and to learn to

+live together in harmony.

+- 22-23 (sundown to sundown)

+Declaration of the Báb, the day

+of declaration of the Báb, the

+forerunner of Bahá'u'lláh, the

+founder of the Bahá'í faith.